Some pre-departure information

 Check with your airline carrier to see what your luggage allowance is (weight and size).
 Typically, you can take one large checked bag, a carry-on bag and personal item.

-It is also recommend that you bring a small suitcase/duffel bag that you can use for overnight excursions or travel within Ireland and Europe.
+It is also recommend that you bring a small suitcase/duffel bag that you can use for overnight excursions or travel within other countries.

 There are ATM machines, banks, and money exchange at most airports.
 However, it’s important that you check with your home bank and credit card institution to see what fees (typically, it’s a 3% charge/fee on every purchase or withdrawal) there are when you use your debit or credit card abroad.

-We recommend you bring 100-200$ in the currency of your host-currency in case an atm is not widely available immediately.
+We recommend you bring 100-200$ in the currency of your host-currency in case an ATM is not available immediately.

 *Tip: Travel checks are not used often, but you can exchange monies prior to your arrival or use companies such as, Travelex, as a safer way to carry money.